hernandoabella/coding-king/programing-languages/python/python-tutorial.md

 *Created by Guido van Rossum*
 *Released in 1991*

+### History of Python
+- Created by Guido van Rossum in 1989.
+- Officially released in 1991 as version 0.9.0.
+- Named after the TV show “Monty Python’s Flying Circus” — not the snake! 🐍😂
+- Current stable version (as of 2025): Python 3.x

+### Milestones:
+- Python 2.0 (2000): Introduced list comprehensions, garbage collection
+- Python 3.0 (2008): Not backward compatible with Python 2

 ### What's Python Used for?
 Python is a powerful, high-level programming language known for its readability and versatility.
 It's used in a wide range of fields, including: